ellakoa/postcard-poem/content/posts/white-horses.md

 ---
 title: White Horses
-description: "The sea has many faces, in Sandwich bay it can be for the most part charming with amazing cloudscapes and corresponding reflections in the wet sand as the tide goes out.
-When a storm rolls in the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide and on those windier days, white horse are seen aplenty galloping across the bay. "
+description: "The sea has many faces, in Sandwich Bay, it can be for the most part charming with amazing cloudscapes and corresponding reflections in the wet sand as the tide goes out.
+When a storm rolls in, the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide and on those windier days, white horses are seen aplenty galloping across the bay. "
 collection: Wonderful Britian
 aspect: landscape